kjwessa/kevin-wessa/src/components/layout/origin.md

 - [ ] Standardize spacing scale across all components
 - [ ] Consider automatic spacing adjustment based on viewport
 - [ ] Evaluate negative margin use cases

+### BlockSpacingBeta Future
+With the introduction of padding controls in BlockWrapperBeta, the role of BlockSpacingBeta needs to be reevaluated:

+1. **Current Redundancy**
+   - BlockWrapperBeta now handles vertical padding effectively
+   - Most spacing needs are covered by the wrapper component
+   - No clear unique value proposition for BlockSpacingBeta

+2. **Potential Future Uses**
+   - Could be repurposed for more specific spacing needs?
+   - Might be useful for component-level spacing rather than block-level?
+   - Consider deprecating if no clear use case emerges

+3. **Decision Points**
+   - Should we maintain two components with overlapping functionality?
+   - Is there a specific use case we're missing that would justify keeping BlockSpacingBeta?
+   - Would component composition be clearer without this additional abstraction?

+### Next Steps
+- Monitor usage patterns in existing implementations
+- Gather feedback on spacing needs not covered by BlockWrapperBeta
+- Consider deprecation timeline if no compelling use case is identified

 ### Future Improvements
 - [ ] Component composition guidelines